ninjaknights/CosmeticMenu/README.md

 # CosmeticMenu
 Fun in the lobby (PMMP-Plugin)
 Please note that this is an incomplete plugin, you can still use it but there still more features to add

+## Plugins Required
+ MorphX

 ## Permissions